zzzprojects/docs/learnentityframeworkcore.com/pages/saving/modifying-data.md

 - disconnected entities often need explicit tracking or state configuration
 - partial updates can be done with `Attach()` and `Property(...).IsModified = true`

+For a general overview of saving tracked changes, see [SaveChanges](/saving/save-changes).

-For a deeper explanation of the save pipeline, see [SaveChanges](/saving/save-changes).
+For a deeper step-by-step explanation of what EF Core does internally when changes are saved, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 For more about entity states, see [ChangeTracker](/saving/change-tracker).